 Umbra's Deliverables

 Within any given task you can find one or more folders named with the starting time that the imagery was captured.
-This folder will include five different types of files.
+This folder will usually include five different types of files.
 Below are some example file name and their respective file sizes.

 589M ...
 2023-11-19-16-12-16_UMBRA-05_CPHD.cphd